jacobjma/atomic-resolution-tensorflow/README.md

 # Deep learning for identifying structures in atomic-resolution images

-Documentation will follow in future updates
+Documentation will follow as soon as possible...